 Windows and doors are your main ways out of the home.
 Therefore you’ll need to make sure you keep your keys in a safe place, and that everybody in your home knows exactly where to find them.

 Once the escape plan has been decided, you should explain it to everybody in your home and possibly write it down – keeping on the fridge or in a safe place.
 It also wouldn’t hurt to practice your escape route every now and then.
-Hopefully you’ll never need to execute it, but knowing what to do and what not to do in an emergency is vital.

-Although escaping is always the plan, there may be a chance of you not being able to escape the building immediately.
+There may be a chance of you not being able to escape the building immediately.
 With this in mind, you should also have a safe place ready to go to in the event of a fire.
 Follow these steps:

 - Choose a room with a window and a telephone if possible.